 Stephen Armstrong is a graduate of West Georgia Technical College with a primary focus on portrait and cinematic photography.
-Having attended Shutterfest and Professional Photographers of America Conference just recently, Stephen is ready to share his love with others and help them capture unforgettable moments with the touch of a button.
+Having attended Shutterfest and Professional Photographers of America Conference just recently, Stephen shares his love with others and help them capture unforgettable moments with the touch of a button.

 Joseph Falligan is an expert and professional drawing artist as well as medical and comic book illustrator.
-His work has been featured in medical textbooks, journals, and medical-legal cases.
-He also illustrates for comic books, video games and animations.
-He has studied at the New York School of Visual Arts and Jersey City State University with a focus on medical and biological illustration.
+He also illustrates for video games and animations.
+He studied at the New York School of Visual Arts and Jersey City State University with a focus on medical and biological illustration.

-Elizabeth Mobley began making stained glass art back in 2005.
-She has studied under Master Glass Artisan, Miriam de Fior, of Glass Fusing in Italy.
-She describes glass as being diverse, having many methods to transform glass.
-She has had her work featured at the CAC, Carrollton Arts Center and the Spruill Center for the Arts.
-She has also participated in the Decatur Arts Festival, Taste of Marietta and Mable House of South Cobb Arts Alliance.
+Elizabeth Mobley studied under Master Glass Artisan, Miriam de Fior, of Glass Fusing in Italy.
+Her work has been featured at the CAC, Carrollton Arts Center, and the Spruill Center for the Arts.
+She has also participated in the Decatur Arts Festival, Taste of Marietta, and Mable House of South Cobb Arts Alliance.
 She is currently the president of the Atlanta Glass Art Guild.

 Want to Teach an Arts Class?

 Artists or craftspeople interested in teaching a class or workshop are encouraged to Contact Us.
 We are interested in one-session workshops, short-term classes, and semester-long classes.
-We are interested in theater dance, literary, musical, visual art and craft disciplines.
-Contact our Arts Education Coordinator at: [email protected] for additional questions.
+We are interested in theater, dance, literary, musical, visual art and craft disciplines.
+Contact our Program Coordinator at: Brittany.Gilbert@artsdouglas.org for additional questions.